 The COVID-19 pandemic continues to create additional challenges for people living with dementia, their families, and caregivers including compounding the negative consequences of social isolation that many older adults already experience.
 Social isolation is an issue within the aging community as a whole, exacerbated due to the current public health crisis, and felt particularly hard in the Alzheimer's and dementia community.

-Long-term care, dementia, and COVID-19
+We were thrilled to see important provisions on long-term care strike teams, infection control, vaccine education for older adults, and funding for home- and community-based services and elder justice programs included in the American Rescue Plan.